Promo code SPRING2022 will be automatically applied at checkout!

 Exercise

 In one study, women who exercised three times a week for 20 minutes were observed to have improved PMS symptoms.
-Exercise can also be a beneficial treatment for other causes of bloating that are connected to gas or conditions such as irritable bowel syndrome (IBS).
+Exercise can also be a beneficial treatment for other causes of bloating connected to gas or conditions such as irritable bowel syndrome (IBS).

 Stay Hydrated